Finance Executives: Pick Up The Bat, Step Up To The Plate and Hone Your Skills

 6. Learning from unsuccessful trials.

 This lesson may be a little more obvious than some of the others.
 Our batting experts are unsuccessful a lot.
 They say, “ Most people cannot deal with the constant failure at the plate, and let it negatively affect them.
 Great hitters learn from the failures, forget the failure, and move on to the next task/at bat with the same (if not more) confidence they will succeed.”
 If they didn’t learn from failure their success rate would drop below an acceptable level and they would be forced to find a new vocation.
 They are continually making adjustments to the 5 key points above based on the most available information.
+This piece, Why Failure Is Not About Losing, puts not meeting a specific objective into proper context.

 Our profession has its roots in technology that is 500 years old.
 We’ve honed it so that failure doesn’t occur very often.
 But does preventing failure really mean we have been successful?
 Does closing the books by +4, having the forecast available by the Board meeting, accessing funding that covers our short term needs or meeting our KPIs make us successful?
 I think these may help us get by - keep our job a little longer – but they are simply the foundation for the company we want to build.
 Using a Batting philosophy can help us add stories to that foundation.